ben-marlin/drawingovals/src/main/java/edu/guilford/README.md

 setTitle("Oval Drawing Frame");
 setSize(800, 600);
 setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);

+// keep this as last line of constructor setVisible(true);
 ```
-Now add a main method which instantiates an OvalDrawingFrame object, and sets it to be visible.
+Now add a main method which just instantiates an OvalDrawingFrame object.

 Test your program now.
 It should display, but won't do anything yet.